BRANDING & ART DIRECTION

 mu-bag

 Totes!
 Plastic-free, of course.
-And someday, after its 1,000 uses, jute canvas will biodegrade cleanly, and nearly twice as quickly as a coconut’s shell.
+And someday, after a thousand or so uses, jute canvas will biodegrade cleanly, and nearly twice as quickly as a coconut’s shell.

 footprint-basil-1920

-Seed packs, beacuse we need to start growing a lot more food at home.
-In Hawaiʻi, over 85% of food is currently shipping in from the mainland (and those boats do not run on sunshine).
+Seed packs, because we need to start growing a lot more food at home.
+In Hawaiʻi, over 85% of food is currently shipped in from the mainland (and those boats do not run on sunshine).

 footprint-mu-gray-tshirt-02-960-1